 Because they are children.

 First, having an understanding that your child will act in these ways due to their age is important.

 Then, if things still seem out of sorts with your child, action by a provider could be taken.

 Taking a look at other aspects of your child’s life can also make an impact on a diagnosis.
 These can include the location of the behaviors and any underlying issues that could be provoking these behaviors.

 If your kiddo suffers from BIG emotions, you’ve just gotta check out this life-saving tool, the Anger Rescue Kit for Kids.
-This will quickly will become your new go-to for helping your child develop appropriate coping strategies.
+With over 60 pages this will quickly become your new go-to for helping your child develop appropriate coping strategies.